gear

 Don’t listen to the manufacturers and their marketing BS.
 Let me break down the features for you here, so you know what to go for in a grinder.

 • Ceramic or steel burrs?
-The burrs are one of the most important aspects of a grinder.
-All hand grinders have conical burrs.
+The burrs are the most important aspect of a grinder.
+All hand grinders have conical burrs (except one or two outliers).
 They come in either ceramic or steel.
-Steel is a LOT sharper (and better).
+Steel is a LOT sharper and better.
 It’s both faster and more consistent than ceramic.
-If you have the budget, I definitely recommend a grinder with steel burrs even though they tend to be more expensive.
+If you have the budget, I definitely recommend a grinder with steel burrs

 • Handle length: The handle can make or break a hand grinder.
 If it’s too short, you have to spend a lot more energy grinding the same amount of beans.
 See the picture below for some different types.

 • Bearings?
-The premium models usually have bearings, which makes grinding a lot smoother and easier.
+The premium models have double or triple ball bearings, which makes grinding a lot smoother and easier.
 If you choose a model without bearings, you’ll have to expend a lot of unnecessary energy.

 • Size & Portability?
 If you want to bring your grinder on a trip, size is important to consider.
 Also, if you have smaller hands, you don’t want something that’s difficult to hold.

 • Grind adjustment: This is an important one.
-Choose a grinder, where you can easily switch back and forth between different settings from French press, filter, and Aeropress.
-The step-less models can be a pain.
+Choose a grinder, where you can easily switch back and forth between different settings from filter, and AeroPress, to espresso.
+Internal adjustment or step-less models can be tricky to operate.

 How long does a manual coffee grinder take?

-In general, manual coffee grinders take around one minute to grind enough for a big cup.
+In general, manual coffee grinders take around 30-60 seconds to grind enough for a big cup.
 It does take some effort to grind by hand — I’m not going to sugarcoat it.

-However, flagship models such as the 1Zpresso J can grind rather fast.
-Typically, you’ll be able to grind for 2-3 cups in less than 45 seconds.
-The cheaper entry-level models with ceramic burrs are a lot slower; it will typically take 2-3 minutes to grind 3 scoops of coffee.
+However, most flagship models can grind rather fast.
+The cheaper entry-level models with ceramic burrs are a lot slower; it will typically take 2 minutes to grind 3 scoops of coffee.

 Keep in mind: The finer you grind, the more times you’ll have to turn the crank.
 For that reason alone I suggest people who want a grinder for espresso to opt for an electric one.